kimodri/mslearn-data-pipeline/README.md

 # 📋 MS Learn Data Catalog Pipeline
 This data pipeline takes into consideration the Microsoft Learn Catalog.
 The main goal is to move the data from being a semi-structured JSON file to database tables.
-- Link to databases:
-    - 1
-    - 2

-This pipeline was implemented locally and through cloud for flexibility.
+This pipeline was implemented locally and through cloud for flexibility both have their respective databases.

 ## Keypoints
 - Source: Microsoft Learn Catalog API (JSON).